house on hill with room over garage

 What Is A Nonqualified Mortgage?

-Who Can Benefit From Nonqualified Mortgages?
+Who Can Benefit From A Nonqualified Mortgage?

 Most borrowers end up with a qualified mortgage.
 However, a nonqualified mortgage is an easier option in some circumstances.
 This may be the case for the following types of borrowers: